 - The agency starts the search: Recruiters working with the agency compose job descriptions and start sourcing relevant candidates that match the employee profile.
 Typically, they’ll first reach out to candidates, already in their database, before proceeding to advertise the job publicly (on job boards, social media, etc).

 - Candidates get invited to a job interview(s): First, you’ll first get invited to a job interview with the agency personnel.
 If that goes well, your resume and other supporting docs will be passed over to the actual employer for assessment.
-Depending on the role you are after, you may be either hired immediately or invited for the second interview with the company and its team.
+Depending on the role you are after, you may be either hired immediately or invited for a second interview with the company and its team.

 - The agency manages your hiring process.
 A staffing agency will handle most of the paperwork and admin procedures associated with hiring.
 They’ll collect the required docs from you, prepare your work contract, and set you up on the employer’s payroll or compensate you directly (if you are hired for a temp position).
 Also, they’ll proceed to charge the employer a fixed or monthly fee for their recruiting services.

 - Have an up-to-date printed version of your resume.
-You can give it that extra oomph by wrapping it into one of our amazing free resume templates!
+You can give it that extra oomph by wrapping it into one of our amazing free job-winning resume templates!